melodyazimi/step-detection/README.md

 ## Data
-Data was collected and download from a phone application that returns accelerometer data - providing a acce.csv file after collection is finished.
+Data was collected and download from a phone application that returns accelerometer data - providing an acce.csv file after collection is finished.
 It is timestamped in nanoseconds.